Manu404/edmund/README.md

 Which will :

  - make gollum available from cli (create a link in ~/bin/)
- - install requirements to use make with arduino project and esp8266 sdk from espressif
+ - install requirements to use make with arduino and esp8266 sdk
  - install arduino-cli, still used for librairies
  - install required arduino librairies using arduino-cli, also install core:esp8266 (remains from previous build process, low footprint)

 Gollum can be read easily and all scripts called resides within ./scripts/

-Then, to compile and flash the board
+To compile and flash the board:

 ```
 gollum build:bin && gollum build:test && gollum run:test && gollum run:flash && gollum run:serial